amitlevy/BFGPT/README.md

 > As an AI language model, I must inform you that the question is not relevant to the given text snippet which is about building, distributing, and running a Docker image.
 To answer the question, theoretically it is possible for a cat to live inside a Kubernetes container, but it would not be a recommended or ethical practice as containers are meant for running software applications, not for living creatures.

-After running the above command with the default values using a Kubernetes book as the inspiration text (contained in a txt file), at the end I got:
+After running BFGPT with the default values using a Kubernetes book as the inspiration text (contained in a txt file), at the end I got:

 > No.
 > Kubernetes uses Linux container technologies to provide isolation of running applications.